Error Spending in Sequential Testing Explained

 Sequential Hypothesis Testing with Efficacy and Futility Bound

 While the particular efficiency gains achieved by using sequential testing instead of fixed sample size tests are not the topic of this article, they are very significant especially when both efficacy and futility stopping boundaries are used.
-For more details on sequential testing see my white paper, the many blog posts as well as my aforementioned book.
+Edit: As of 2024 this topic is explored in a meta-analysis of 1001 A/B tests (see the section on “Efficiency of Sequential Testing”).
+The efficiency of alpha and beta spending in relationship to other popular sequential tests is explored in “Comparison of the statistical power of sequential tests: SPRT, AGILE, and Always Valid Inference”.

 References